BREAKING NEWS

 What is Zakat?

 Zakat is an obligatory charity in Islam.
-It is due on eligible wealth when a Muslim owns wealth above the Nisab threshold for one lunar year.
-Zakat is usually calculated at 2.5% of net zakatable wealth.
-It purifies wealth and supports eligible recipients such as the poor, needy and debt-ridden.
+It is due on eligible wealth when a Muslim owns wealth above the Nisab threshold and the Hawl condition is met.
+Hawl means the wealth has remained above Nisab for one lunar year.
+Zakat is not only a donation.
+It is a religious duty connected with wealth purification and social support.

 Who must pay Zakat?